6/16 磐田戦 MATCH PREVIEW & INTERVIEW<br />

 As a team, we have been struggling with unstable performances in recent games, and I believe that the high number of goals conceded per game is a major factor.
 We definitely need to build a stronger defense, and if we can stabilize our defense while maintaining a consistent scoring rate, I think we can accumulate more wins.
 This is a challenge for our team from the start of the season, and we want to work on improving it.

 Reducing the number of goals conceded is of course important, but individual efforts, growth, and improvement are also necessary.
-However, I believe the most important thing is how the team faces challenges together.
+However, I believe the most important thing is how the team as a whole faces the challenges.

 How to defend, what kind of response is necessary depending on the time zone and situation, I feel that there are many parts that can be corrected as much as we work on the defensive side.